 The 3 toast darkness settings you can choose are:

 I used the toast function for each setting and recorded the times.
-This way I could be sure of how long you’ll have to wait for your toast, as in my experience, cheaper pop-up electric toaster are not consistent.
+This way I could be sure of how long you’ll have to wait for your toast, as in my experience, cheaper pop-up electric toasters are not consistent.

-However, I’m happy to report the Cuisinart’s mechanical timer was very consistent and you’ll get consistent, reliable toast results every time.
+However, I’m happy to report that the Cuisinart’s mechanical timer was very consistent and you’ll get consistent, reliable toast results every time.